Syrux64/falling-sand-simulation/README.md

 ### UI
 - Clear: Clears the canvas.
-- Snap: Saves a bitmap of the canvas.
+- Snap: Saves a bitmap file of the canvas.
 - Slider: Brush size.